Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: The relative sign of conjugation

 In order to study the orientability of the new moduli space $\M_{k,l+1}(M,A)$, we need to know the (relative) sign of the isomorphism $g$ defined on the boundary of the moduli spaces $\widetilde{\mf}_{k,l+1}(M,b)$.
 Here we define and compute the \textsf{relative sign} of $g$.
 We use the canonical isomorphism

 to separate the contributions from the determinant bundle of the linearization of $\bp$ and from the domain and compute the sign of each part in Lemmas \ref{lem_det} and \ref{lem_dm}.
-We obtain the relative sign of $g$ and more generally of $g_{(E,F)}$ in Corollaries \ref{cor_ms} and \ref{cor_msef}.
-Lemma~\ref{lem_det} and Corollary \ref{cor_ms} are parallel to \cite[Theorem 1.3]{FOOO2} and \cite[Propositions 2.12, 5.1]{Sol} but we do not assume the existence of a relatively spin or pin structure on $M$. \\
+We obtain the relative sign of $g$ in Corollary \ref{cor_ms}.
+Lemma~\ref{lem_det} and Corollary \ref{cor_ms} are parallel to \cite[Theorem 1.3]{FOOO2} and \cite[Propositions 2.12, 5.1]{Sol} but we do not assume the existence of a relatively spin or pin structure on $L$. \\

 Given the bubble domain $B=D_1^2\coprod D_2^2/_{ \{1\}\sim \{-1\}}$ with a single boundary node, a bundle pair $(E,F)\ri(B,\prt B)$, and a real Cauchy-Riemann operator $D^{(E,F)}$, there is a canonical isomorphism